Genez-io/deployapps-landing-page/content/posts/type_safe_expressjs_genezio.md

 });
 ```

 Excellent!
 But how do we call `BookService.getAllBooks` from our clients?
-This is where the genezio CLI comes into the picture.
-We will illustrate how to convert the TypeScript client to genezio.
+This is where the DeployApps CLI comes into the picture.
+We will illustrate how to convert the TypeScript client to DeployApps.
 The process for Flutter is very similar.
 Run the following command in the `server/` folder.
-This command will scan for genezio classes marked with the comment `//genezio: deploy` and it generates the SDK in the language that you desire, which you can then use to invoke the backend methods.
+This command will scan for DeployApps classes marked with the comment `//genezio: deploy` and it generates the SDK in the language that you desire, which you can then use to invoke the backend methods.

 ```bash
 genezio sdk --tarball --source local --packageName genezio-sdk  --output ../client-ts/sdk --language ts --url http://localhost:8881/genezio